ryanklee/think-taink/docs/domain_model_and_research_summary.md

 - Exploring containment control strategies in multi-agent systems
 - Investigating the role of emergent language in deep multi-agent coordination
 - Applying coevolutionary theory with LLMs for emergent cooperation and strategy adaptation
-- Studying the emergence of complex behaviors in large-scale multi-agent simulations
-- Implementing swarm robotics principles for cooperative control in multi-agent systems
+- Balancing collective exploration and exploitation in multi-agent and multi-robot systems
+- Optimizing latency-aware multi-joint placement and routing using swarm intelligence
-- Exploring containment control strategies in multi-agent systems
+- Developing decentralized decision-making models for multi-agent systems
-- Investigating the role of emergent language in deep multi-agent coordination
-- Applying coevolutionary theory with LLMs for emergent cooperation and strategy adaptation

 ### 4.3 Ethical AI and Decision Making
 - Implementing and evaluating various ethical frameworks in AI systems